GoopyXXV/ASCII-World/README.md

 - White-to-black vertical and horizontal reflected gradients

-- Turn multiply & screen into functions, separate from the Map class

 - Create humidity & temperature maps, determine climate based off the compared values

 - Implement *rain shadow* by using an emboss filter (or something similar) to affect the humidity map